 They had been to so many doctors, tried so many things, and nothing had made a significant improvement in her health or her energy.
-She was referred to my office to see if she had bony cavitations.
+She was eventually referred to my office to see if she might have bony cavitations.

-On a CBCT scan, we found areas areas of cavitated bone in all of her wisdom tooth removal sites.
+On a Cone Beam CT scan, we found areas of cavitated bone in all of her wisdom tooth removal sites.
 She also had an infected root canal tooth.

-In one appointment, all of the cavitation areas were opened up, cleaned, sterilized and a stem cell-containing product from her own blood was placed into the areas to encourage growth.
+In just one surgical appointment, all of the cavitation areas were opened up, cleaned, and sterilized.
+Then a stem cell-containing product from her own blood was placed into the areas to encourage growth and nourishment.
 The root canal tooth was also removed and an immediate ceramic implant was placed.

-She reported feeling more like herself the afternoon of the surgery, and the next day her mother found her doing dishes, rather than in bed for the first time in years.
+She reported feeling more like herself the same afternoon of the surgery, and the next day her mother found her doing dishes, rather than just in bed like she’d been the last several years.

-Stacey started walking, and is now walking eight miles each day.
+Stacey started walking and is now traveling eight miles on foot each day.
 She just left on a long-awaited trip to China that she never thought she would be able to take.
-Cleaning up her past dentistry saved her life.
+It turns out that discovering she had dental cavitations, and finding an expert who could treat them correctly, saved her life.

 SCHEDULE YOUR "NEW PATIENT DENTAL & WELLNESS EXAM"